 Student grades, assignments and other information are available through PARENT PORTAL online.
-Information regarding access of PARENT PORTAL is posted on the High School website.
+Information regarding access to PARENT PORTAL is posted on the Hornet Virtual Academy website.

 Teachers will also contact parents regarding student progress when they feel a significant change in student performance (positive or negative) has occurred.
 Teachers will contact parents to report marking period failures and course failures.